relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 ## Data Sources List
 This list covers the most common Data Sources.
 To better understand the holistic Data Source support contact [support@relativity.com](mailto:support@relativity.com).

 Currently unsupported communication channels can be added in as quickly as two weeks depending on the channel's openness and integration capabilities.
-To have a currently unsupported communication channel added as a supported data sources please contact [support@relativity.com](mailto:support@relativity.com).
+To have a currently unsupported communication channel added as a supported data source please contact [support@relativity.com](mailto:support@relativity.com).
 {: .info }

 ### Generic Data Sources